 Low hemoglobin counts associated with diseases and conditions

-A low hemoglobin count can be associated with many diseases and conditions that cause your body to have too few red blood cells.
-This can occur if your body produces fewer red blood cells than usual, if your body destroys red blood cells faster than they can be produced, or if you experience blood loss.
+A low hemoglobin count can be associated with a disease or condition that causes your body to have too few red blood cells.
+This can occur if:

 Diseases and conditions that cause your body to produce fewer red blood cells than normal include: